-branch of the celebrated Bo-tree (Pipartree) of Buddha-Gayá was brought and planted here by Mahindo and his sister Sanghamitta, who were sent by their father Asoka to introduce Buddhism into.
-Ceylon in the reign of the king Devánámpiyatissa (Turnour's Mahawanso).
-The tree still exists in the Mahá Vihára, The left canine tooth of Buddha, which C. K. C. C. was removed from Dantapura (Puri) in the fourth century to Anurádhápura, still exists in a building erected on one of the angles of Thuparamaye Dagoba (Dhátugarbha) which was built by Devánámpiyatissa about 250 B. C. as a relicshrine of the right jaw-bone of Buddha (Fergusson).
-The town contains also the Lowa Maha Paya or Great Brazen Monastery described in the Mahawanso ; it was built by the king Duttagaimuni era.
+The ancient capital of Ceylon.
+The branch of the celebrated Bo-tree (Pipartree) of Buddha-Gayá was brought and planted here by Mahindo and his sister Sanghamitta, who were sent by their father Asoka to introduce Buddhism into Ceylon in the reign of the king Devánámpiyatissa (Turnour's Mahawanso).
+The tree still exists in the Mahá Vihára.
+The left canine tooth of Buddha, which was removed from Dantapura (Puri) in the fourth century to Anurádhápura, still exists in a building erected on one of the angles of Thuparamaye Dagoba (Dhátugarbha) which was built by Devánámpiyatissa about 250 B. C. as a relicshrine of the right jaw-bone of Buddha (Fergusson).
+The town contains also the Lowa Maha Paya or Great Brazen Monastery described in the Mahawanso: it was built by the king Duttagaimuni in the second century of the Christian era.